Balme

-Balme is a comune (municipality) in the Metropolitan City of Turin in the Italian region of Piedmont.
+Balme (Arpitan: Bârmes) is a comune (municipality) in the Metropolitan City of Turin in the Italian region of Piedmont.
 It is located in the Graian Alps area, in one of the Valli di Lanzo, the about 45 km northwest of Turin, on the border with France.

 Balme borders the following municipalities: Ala di Stura, Bessans (France), Bonneval-sur-Arc (France), Groscavallo, Lemie, and Usseglio.